microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

--   Client Driver should invoke DMF_FilterControl_DeviceDelete in the EvtCleanupCallback functions.
+-   The Client Driver should invoke DMF_FilterControl_DeviceDelete in the EvtCleanupCallback functions.

 Portable API
 ------------

 These functions allow code to be written so that it compiles and works in both Kernel and User Mode.
-DMF is built upon WDF, however, there are some primitives that differ between Kernel and User Mode.
-These functions abstract those differences so that Modules and Client Drivers that use them do not have to write two versions using different primitives.
+DMF is built upon WDF; however, there are some primitives that differ between Kernel and User Mode.
+These functions abstract those differences so that Modules and Client Drivers do not have to write two versions using different primitives.

 ### DMF_Portable_EventCreate